aurbac/amplify-react-app/README.md

-# Create a React project from scratch and deploy with Amplify
+# Create a React App from scratch and deploy with Amplify CLI

 ![Diagram](images/diagram.png)